Home > Capitol Museum > Museum Exhibits

 The Big Exhibit Makeover

-The Arizona Capitol Museum has a busy summer ahead!
-Beginning in June, Nature's Mirror will end its six year run and the artifacts will return to the ACM collection to rest.
-Arizona State Symbols will move from the first floor into a larger third floor space with more hands on activities and artifacts.
+The Arizona Capitol Museum has a busy year ahead!
+Beginning in June, Nature's Mirror will end its six year run and the artifacts will return to the AZCM collection to rest.
+Arizona State Symbols moves from the first floor into a larger third floor space with more hands on activities and artifacts.
 This will provide an even more engaging experience for visitors and allow us to make some much needed space on the first floor for a brand new, multi room exhibit.

-This new exhibit, scheduled to open on December 7, 2013, will provide interpretation and context for the new World War Two memorial in Wesley Bolin plaza.
-The memorial will include a large gun from the USS Arizona and another from the USS Missouri, the ship where Japan surrendered.
-These symbols of the beginning and end of WWII for the United States would serve as an ongoing salute to the fallen servicemen.
+This new exhibit, "Defense to Development" opened on December 7, 2013, provides interpretation and context for the new World War Two memorial in Wesley Bolin plaza.
+The memorial includes a large gun from the USS Arizona and another from the USS Missouri, the ship where Japan surrendered.
+These symbols of the beginning and end of WWII for the United States serve as an ongoing salute to the fallen servicemen.
 Learn more at www.gunstosalutethefallen.com.
+The exhibit itself features Arizona's only publically available interactive Touch Table, which showcases all the memorials and monuments in and around the Capitol.
+In addition, there are artifacts, pictures, videos and much more showcasing Arizona's role in the WWII effort, and detailing our growth after the war.

 See the Arizona Capitol Museum Collection on the Arizona Memory Project or borrow one of our traveling displays.